(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Introduction

 In this paper, the most important result is the classification of the process defined in \eqref{defDiscreteHawkes2}.
-We will prove that adding a non-linearity to the model makes the process more stable, in the sense that the region of the parameters where a stationary version of the process exists is wider.
-To prove this, we used a wide range of probabilistic tools, corresponding to the variety of the behaviours of the trajectories of the process, depending on the parameters of the model.
+Note that the complete characterization of the behavior of this simple process is difficult due to the variety of behaviors observed.
+We will prove that the introduction of non-linearity through the ReLU function makes the process more stable relatively to its linear counterpart, in the sense that the parameter space $(a,b) \in \R^2$ for which the linear process $y_{n+1}=ay_{n}+by_{n-1}+\lambda$ admits a stationary version is strictly a subset of the parameter space for which the non-linear process admits a stationary version ( see Appendix A.).
+Our results also enlighten the complex role of inhibition and in particular the asymmetric role of $a$ and $b$ associated with the range at which inhibition occurs.
+Our work suggests the existence of complex algebraic and geometric structures that are likely to play an important role in the more general case of a memory of order $p$.
+In order to obtain our results, we used a wide range of probabilistic tools, corresponding to the variety of the behaviours of the trajectories of the process, depending on the parameters of the model.